Sun-El Musician: 2015-2019: EL World Music, Africa to the World

-Sithole then began to create his own music under the name Sun-El Musician.
-His debut single "Akanamali" reached no.1 on Shazam in 2016.
-In early 2017 he established EL World Music.
-His debut album Africa to the World was released on April 20, 2018.
-The singles "Sonini", "Bamthathile", and "Ntab'Ezikude" all received platinum certifications from the Recording Industry of South Africa (RISA) In June 2018, his single "Akanamali" earned him three awards at the 24th South African Music Awards, including Best Collaboration, Highest Airplay Song and Highest Airplay Composer.
-Africa to the World was also nominated at the 25th South African Music Awards in June 2019, and was certified gold by RISA the following year.
+His debut studio album Africa to the World, was released on April 20, 2018.
+The album reached Platinum in South Africa.

+The singles "Sonini", "Bamthathile", and "Ntab'Ezikude" all received 2× Platinum certifications from the Recording Industry of South Africa (RiSA) In June 2018, his single "Akanamali" earned him three awards at the 24th South African Music Awards, including Best Collaboration, Highest Airplay Song and Highest Airplay Composer.
+Africa to the World was also nominated at the 25th South African Music Awards in June 2019.